JavaScript: Store data in MongoDB with Azure Function

 1. In Visual Studio Code, open the Azure explorer by selecting the Azure icon in the primary side bar or use the keyboard shortcut (Shift + Alt + A).

 2. In the Resources section, expand your Azure Function app resource.
-Right-click the function name, category, in the Functions node, and select Copy Function Url:
+Right-click the function name and select Copy Function Url.

 3. Paste the URL into a browser.
-The URL includes the function key, code, as a query parameter.
+The same empty array is returned as when you ran the function locally.

 Azure Cosmos DB provides a MongoDB API to provide a familiar integration point.